CommunityDragon/CDTB/README.md

 A toolbox to work with League of Legends game files and export files for CDragon.
 It can be used as a library or a command-line tool.

+Most things are discussed on our [Discord server](https://discord.gg/rZQwuek).
+Feel free to join!

 ## Dependencies

 To install dependencies, run: